Translate this page :

 Who is this service for?

 This is a 24-hour CQC-registered accommodation service for adults (aged 18+ years) who experience severe mental distress.
-Residents have multiple and complex needs and are entering the service from high-level support and secure settings or as an alternative to hospital admission.
+Residents have challenging life circumstances and are entering the service from high-level support and secure settings or as an alternative to hospital admission.

-Individuals who use this service are likely to have come out of hospital following a long stay or directly from a secure unit.
-Some may have a Community Treatment Order (CTO) or be on conditional discharge under the Mental Health Act, or be on licence if they have been in the criminal justice system.
+Individuals who use this service are likely to have left hospital following a long stay or directly from a secure unit.
+Some may have a Community Treatment Order (CTO) or be on conditional discharge under the Mental Health Act.
+They may also be on licence if they have been in the criminal justice system.
 Some people using our service will be returning to their local community from out-of-area placements.
-They are likely to be in contact with a range of services including Community Mental Health Teams (CMHTs), forensic services, Drug and Alcohol Teams (DAT) and social services.
+They are likely to be in contact with a range of services, including Community Mental Health Teams (CMHTs), forensic services, Drug and Alcohol Teams (DAT) and social services.

-The length of an individual’s stay will depend on their needs and personal recovery journey.
-The service has a staff team of 14 and can offer support for a total of 11 Service Users – 8 in the CQC-Registered main home and 3 in our on-site supported living bungalows.
+The length of an individual’s stay will depend on their needs and their personal journey towards greater mental wellbeing.
+The service has a staff team of 14 and can offer support for a total of 11people – 8 in the CQC-Registered main home and 3 in our on-site supported living bungalows.

 What support can we offer people?